KISDinteractive/arduino_22w/README.md

 We leave our SOS just for this example, showcasing a simple if-statement.
 Regarding hardware, there is a sensor connected to pin A0 and a LED connected to pin 13.
 In the first line of the `loop()`, we read the current state of the sensor connected to A0 with `analogRead(A0)` and save it into a newly created integer variable named 'inputValue'.
 After that we print 'inputValue' to the Serial Monitor with `Serial.println(inputValue)`, so we can observe the value on the screen.

-Afterwards, we use an If-Statement to check, if the expression `(inputValue > 500)`, and with it, the state of the sensor at A0, is true or false.
+Nest, we use an If-Statement to check, if the expression `(inputValue > 500)`, and with it, the state of the sensor at A0, is true or false.
 If 'true', the LED at pin 13 should light up, otherwise the LED should be off.

 ```c++
 void setup() {